Mastering "J'ai à" and "Je dois": Navigating the Nuances of Obligation in French

 Understanding "J'ai à" (I have to): A Matter of Scheduled Obligation

 The construction "j'ai à" translates literally to "I have to," but it signifies a scheduled obligation or a planned task.
-It's often associated with a pre-arranged commitment or a duty stemming from a timetable or external arrangement.
+Plus, it's often associated with a pre-arranged commitment or a duty stemming from a timetable or external arrangement.
 The verb "avoir" (to have) acts as an auxiliary verb, while the infinitive verb following "à" indicates the obligatory action.

 Grammatical Structure: